Kanishka18092002/CarDetection/README.md

 ## Google Colab Setup

 For running in Google Colab:
-1. Upload the `CarDetectionandTracking.ipynb` notebook to your Google Colab
+1. Upload the `CarDetectionTrack.ipynb` notebook to your Google Colab
 2. Open the notebook and run the cells sequentially
 3. Follow the instructions within the notebook to continue